Lumi-supercomputer/LUMI-training-materials/docs/2day-next/04-Modules.md

 The family property is something that is defined in the module file.
-It is commonly used on systems with multiple compilers and multiple MPI implementations to ensure that each compiler and each MPI implementation can have a logical name without encoding that name in the version string (like needing to have `compiler/gcc-11.2.0` or `compiler/gcc/11.2.0` rather than `gcc/11.2.0`), while still having an easy way to avoid having two compilers or MPI implementations loaded at the same time.
+It is commonly used on systems with multiple compilers and multiple MPI implementations to ensure that each compiler and each MPI implementation can have a logical name without encoding that name in the version string (like needing to have `compiler/gcc-13.2` or `compiler/gcc/13.2` rather than `gcc-native/13.2`), while still having an easy way to avoid having two compilers or MPI implementations loaded at the same time.
 On LUMI, the conflicting module of the same family will be unloaded automatically when loading another module of that particular family.

 This is shown in the example in the previous subsection (the `module load PrgEnv-gnu` in a fresh long shell) in two places.
-It is the mechanism that unloaded `PrgEnv-cray` when loading `PrgEnv-gnu` and that then unloaded `cce/16.0.1` when the `PrgEnv-gnu` module loaded the `gcc/11.2.0` module.
+It is the mechanism that unloaded `PrgEnv-cray` when loading `PrgEnv-gnu` and that then unloaded `cce/17.0.1` when the `PrgEnv-gnu` module loaded the `gcc-native/13.2` module.

 !!!
-Note
+Remark
     Some clusters do not allow the automatic unloading of a module of the same family as the one you're trying to load and produce an error message instead.
     On LUMI, we felt that this is a necessary feature to fully exploit the